RiriLaZermi/C---Game-of-life/README.markdown

 - Press CTRL + C to stop

 ## Makefile
-If you want to recompile :
+If you want to compile :
 ```bash
 make
 ```